ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 .. code-block:: console

-   cd $LANDDAROOT/land-DA_workflow/parm
+   cd $BASEDIR/land-DA_workflow/parm
-   cp config_samples/config.LND.era5.3dvar.ims.warmstart.yaml config.yaml
+   cp config_samples/config.LND.era5.3dvar.ims.DA-fcst.warmstart.yaml config.yaml

 Users will need to configure the ``account`` variable in ``config.yaml`` and choose an ``EXP_CASE_NAME`` if a different name for the experiment is desired:

    * ``account:`` A valid account name.
 Most NOAA :term:`RDHPCS` systems require a valid account name; other systems may not (in which case, any value will do).
    * ``EXP_CASE_NAME:`` This variable can be changed to any name the user wants (but note that whitespace and some punctuation characters are not allowed).
 However, the best names will indicate useful information about the experiment.
-This documentation uses ``lnd_era5_warmstart_00`` to indicate that it is an ERA5-LND warmstart case.
+This documentation uses ``lnd_era5_3dvar_ims_00`` to indicate that it is an ERA5-LND case using 3D-Var data assimilation of IMS observations.

 .. note::